THM: Anonymous

 for us!

-Just by adding a simple netcat reverse shell in clean.sh
+Just by adding a simple netcat reverse shell in clean.sh, gives as

 access to the machine!